kʷ

 - ilíʔ tx̌ʷy̓x̌ʷayqn̓ uɬ t̓y̓t̓íym̓ anwíʔ ɬ akskʷúm̓čn̓.
 I’ll pile them there, and it’ll be easy for you to put it away in your pantry.
 (PS)

-- kʷu kskʷumɬts He stored it for me (PS)
+- kʷu kskʷum̓ɬts.
+He is gonna store it for me.
+(PS)

-kʷumn̓t store something away / save, put away
+kʷumn̓t store something away, save it, put away something, to bury someone

 - way̓ ixíʔ kʷis, kʷums l̓ sn̓qlawtn̓s, uɬ n̓t̓k̓ʷəntis So he took it, he put it in his purse, he put it aways (PS)